 It is formally incorporated as a non-profit organization under the Federal Societies Act with a Charter, Statues and By-laws.
 Its Executive Officers include a President, two Vice-Presidents (one Anglophone and one Francophone) and a Treasurer.
 These people are elected at a Convention which occurs every three years.
 The founding convention occurred in Montreal in June of 2000; The rest of the Board of Directors is made up of representatives (usually, but not necessarily the President) from each region across the country.
 In an effort to effect representation by population, the two largest regions (Ontario and Quebec) have two representatives on the National Board.

-The regions are: Newfoundland/Labrador, the Maritimes, Quebec, the National Capital Region, Ontario, Manitoba, Alberta/ Saskatchewan/Northwest Territories, British Columbia/Yukon.
+The regions are: Newfoundland/Labrador, the Maritimes, Quebec, the National Capital Region/Nunavut, Ontario, Manitoba, Alberta/ Saskatchewan/Northwest Territories, British Columbia/Yukon.

-There are twelve Chapters and they are: Moncton, Prince Edward Island and Cape Breton; Quebec City; South-Western Ontario, Golden Horseshoe, Mid-Western Ontario, East-Central Ontario and North-Central Ontario; Southern Alberta; Vancouver Island and Southern Interior BC.
+There are twelve Chapters and they are: Moncton, Prince Edward Island and Cape Breton; Quebec City; South-Western Ontario, Golden Horseshoe, Durham, Trent and North-Central Ontario; Southern Alberta; Vancouver Island and Southern Interior BC.

 It is funded entirely through the dues paid by members of the Association.
 When members complete their membership application, they authorize the CBC to deduct Association dues from their pension cheque.
-These dues are tax deductible.
 The current rate of dues is 0.32% of gross pension – less than 1/3 of one percent.
 On an average pension of $21,000 per annum this works out to about $5.60 per month; on a smaller pension, say $1,000.00 per month, the dues would be $3.20 per month.